ndkprd/ansible-role-fad-glb-data-center/README.md

 fad-01 ansible_host=fad-01.infra.ndkprd.com ansible_connection=local fad_apitoken=mysupersecrettoken fad_vdom=root
 ```

 > **ℹ Note:** almost all tasks are in the form of API Request from localhost, so the `ansible_connection=local` is a must.
-For better abstractions, you can remove that and put the `connection: local` in Playbook instead.
+But for better abstractions, you can remove that and put the `connection: local` in Playbook instead.

 ### Playbook Example